| | |

 Mashed bananas, oil, milk, egg, and sugar mixed together in a large bowl.

-Add the flour, salt, and baking powder and stir just until combined.
+Add the flour, salt, and baking powder and stir with a rubber spatula just until combined.

 Flour, salt, and baking soda mixed into the liquid ingredients.

-Stir in the finely chopped pecans {or walnuts} and pour into the prepared pan.
+Stir in the finely chopped nuts and pour into the prepared loaf pan.

 Banana Nut Bread batter in a loaf pan.